dtonhofer/prolog_notes/swipl_notes/about_concept_of_variable/README.md

 ## TL;DR

-One basically has three things: the "cells" (a concrete representation), the "terms" (the things represented by the cell graphs), the "variable names"
+One basically has three things:

-- An "unbound variable" or "uninstantiated variable" and possibly "fresh variable"
-- ... has exactly the meaning of an "empty cell" in the global term store ("a hole", I like this even if Jan Burse protests)
+   - "cells" (a storage element; cells are referencing each other, forming directed graphs), held in a globally accessible "cell store";
+   - "terms" (a cell graph is interpreted as a term; as the cell store is globally accessible, so are the terms)
+   - "variable names"

-- A term is represented by a (equivalence class of) directed graphs of cells, some of which, on the leaves, may be empty
+- A term is represented by a (equivalence class of) directed graphs of cells.
+Inner cells of the graph cannot be "empty".
+  Leaf cells of the graph can be "empty" ;
+- An "unbound variable" or "uninstantiated variable" (sometimes called a "fresh variable" and even sometimes a "free variable") has exactly the meaning of an "empty cell" in the cell store (one can call this  "hole") ;
-- In particular an "empty term" is represented by an "empty cell" (empty terms are distinguishable, as are empty cells)
+- In particular an "empty term" is represented by an "empty cell" (empty terms are distinguishable, as are empty cells) ;
-- And an "empty term" represents "missing knowledge about the solution"
+- An "empty term" represents "missing knowledge about the solution" ;
-- And a term, empty or otherwise, is designated or denoted by a "variable name" in source or in printouts: X, _123 (one colloquially says: "the term X")
+- A term, empty or otherwise, is designated (or denoted) by a "variable name" in source or in printouts:
+  `X`, `_123` etc. (one colloquially says: "the term `X`")
-- And if the variable name X designates an empty cell (an empty term) one colloquially says: "variable X is unbound/uninstantiated/fresh"
+- And if the variable name `X` designates an empty cell (an empty term) one colloquially says: "variable `X` is unbound/uninstantiated/fresh".

 ## "Variable Names"

-"Variable names" are clause-local or goal-local names found in source code, and queries:
+"Variable names" are clause-local or goal-local names found in source code and queries.
+The clause below sports local variable names `X`, `Y`, `Z`.

 ```
 f(X,Y) :- g(X,Z),h(Z,Y).